-- 1.1 This document outlines the results of the settlement hierarchy model.
-The model assesses service provision, and accessibility to those services, across Calderdale and is based on the most up to date information on services (at August 2009).
-The methodology used in the model is available to view separately in the methodology report (Settlement Hierarchy Methodology).
-This results report is provided separately to the methodology as results will be updated as and when required during the preparation of the Local Development Framework. - 1.2 The results are presented at two spatial scales; - 500m grid squares the whole of Calderdale is split into a grid of individual 500m squares.
+- 1.1 This report presents the results of the Calderdale Settlement Hierarchy model 2013.
+The model assesses service provision, and accessibility to those services across the district, and is based on the most up to date information available (as at September 2013).
+The methodology used in the model is available to view separately in the methodology report (Settlement Hierarchy Methodology 2013).
+This results report is published separately to the methodology to enable simple updating of the results, as and when required during the preparation of the Local Plan. - 1.2 The results are presented at two spatial scales; - 1.
+500m grid squares for the purposes of the Settlement Hierarchy model the whole of Calderdale is split into a grid of individual 500m squares.
 The sustainability of each square is measured based upon the location and catchment of services, and access to them; and - 2.
-Settlements the key output from the model is identification of the ranking of settlements, based on their sustainability scores from individual grid squares, and the resulting settlement hierarchy. - 1.3 This document also discusses and provides recommendations on classifying the different levels of settlement in the current settlement hierarchy.
+Settlements a key output from the model is identification of the ranking of settlements, based on their sustainability scores from individual grid squares, and the resulting settlement hierarchy. - 1.3 This document also discusses and provides recommendations on classifying the different levels of settlement in the current settlement hierarchy.
 A potential future policy approach to these classifications is also discussed.
-These recommendations and results will be used as evidence to influence Local Development Framework documents, however they do not constitute council policy at this time.
-This will be developed through the Local Development Framework, taking account of the Settlement Hierarchy Model, other parts of the evidence base and the outcomes from consultation and engagement.
+These recommendations and results will be used as evidence to influence Local Plan documents, however they do not constitute council policy at this time.
+This will be developed through the Local Plan, taking account of the Settlement Hierarchy Model, other parts of the evidence base, and the outcomes from consultation and engagement exercises.